Tesla Model S review: reliability & safety rating

 As the Model S is an electric car, there are few moving components and therefore few things that can go wrong it.
 Tesla also issues periodic over-the-air software updates, which can fix potential problems and also unlock additional performance from the electric motors.
 In 2016, the Model S achieved the highest ever percentage score in the Driver Power customer satisfaction survey, finishing fifth overall for reliability – although the Model S was absent from the 2020 survey.
 What's concerning in recent years is that, while Tesla came second in our 2022 survey, nearly half of Tesla drivers reported issues before the car was a year old.

 The Tesla Model S scored five out of five stars in its Euro NCAP crash test in 2014, rating 82% for adult safety, 77% for child safety, 66% for child safety, and 71% for its safety assistance systems.
-Although, as noted above, this result has been 'expired' since January 2021 and is no longer comparable with the latest crash-test reports for newer models.
+The latest versions of the Model S were tested in 2022 and received the full five-star rating again, this time receiving 94% for adult safety, 91% for child safety, 66% for child safety, and 98% for its safety assistance systems.

 Collision avoidance and automatic emergency braking systems are included as standard, as are front airbags, two ISOFIX child-seat attachments, a seat belt reminder, and much else besides.
 The Model S is also very sturdy: when its roof was crush-tested in the US, it actually broke the testing machine, having withstood a force four times that of gravity.